Getting your Trinity Audio player ready...

 So many things to do, but what?

-I drifted past the pool table and the ping-pong table, both buried under junk.
-Glanced at the cluttered stage with our grunge band instruments.
-Meh.
+I glanced at the cluttered stage with our nu-metal band instruments.

-The electronic hum and soft jingles of the slot machines brushed my ears for a hot second, but I wasn’t feeling lucky.
+The electronic hum and soft jingles of the slot machines brushed my ears for a hot second, but after my bad day, I wasn’t feeling lucky.

-Maybe I’d catch up on the latest comics or manga.
-Meh.
+Maybe I’d catch up on reading.
+New comics and manga were waiting.

 In the back, the theater tempted me—especially the reclining leather seats—but I didn’t have time to watch anything.